 1. Under Assistant, select the assistant you created earlier in OpenAI.

-2. Copy and paste the following code under Messages.
+2. Copy and paste the following message under Messages:

-Extract data from this invoice.
+Extract data from the following invoice.
 Return JSON data.
 If you cannot find a field, return null.

 Now we'll reference the PDF files in the table.

-3. Click the + button next to Messages.
+3. Click the + button next to Messages to reference the PDF files.

 After completing the previous steps, Data Fetcher will take you to Response Field Mapping.
-On this page, you'll select the fields you want to keep from the response data.
+This is where you'll configure how the extracted PDF results are imported into your Airtable fields.

-Notice the text "Json" in the first three field names.
-Data Fetcher automatically added this prefix to the field names because we instructed OpenAI to return a JSON response when we created the message earlier.
+Notice the "Json" prefix in the field names.
+Data Fetcher automatically adds this prefix because we configured our PDF invoice parser to return JSON-formatted data from the OpenAI assistant.

-Data Fetcher returns four fields from the request, but we only need the three we specified in the output format.
-Follow these steps to import them:
+The OpenAI API response returns four fields from the request, but we only need the three invoice data fields we specified in our output format.
+Follow these steps to map them:

-1. Click the checkbox next to "Message" to deselect it.
+1. Click the checkbox next to "Message" to deselect it (we don't need the raw message text).

-3. Click Save and Run in the bottom right corner.
+3. Click Save and Run in the bottom right corner to run the PDF invoice parser.

-Go back to the default view of your table, and you should see the generated invoice data.
+Return to the default view of your Invoices table, and you should see the extracted invoice data populated automatically from your PDF files through the OpenAI PDF extraction process.

 Currently, whenever you add new PDFs to your table, you'll have to manually run the request.
 To save time, you can use Data Fetcher's Trigger feature to run the request automatically.